European Anti-Fraud Office: Criticism

+Legal basis

 The legal basis of OLAF has been a subject for criticism.
 While OLAF is not a law enforcement agency its recommendations hold substantial sway in the EU structures.
 This raises concerns regarding the transparency of OLAF's actions and basic rights of the subjects under investigation.
 Helen Xanthaki, Professor of Law at UCL, has stated: "OLAF is entangled in an ad hoc, fragmented, conflicting and uncodified mess of largely self-imposed operational conventions that are supposed to be applied within the tight constrictions of legitimacy and constitutionality in criminal investigations.
 Even the jurisdictional identity of legitimacy and constitutionality is fluid.
 Which law and which Constitution would the unavoidably confused OLAF staff work under: Belgian, EU, that of the jurisdiction with competence over the investigation, or that with competence over the actual, indeed usually cross-border, action under investigation?
-And really, what is the nature of OLAF and the task of its staff: are they investigators, prosecutors or something in between?”
+And really, what is the nature of OLAF and the task of its staff: are they investigators, prosecutors or something in between?"

 Selectivity and partiality

 OLAF has been criticized by Ingeborg Gräßle, a former member of the budgetary control committee of the European Parliament, who has indicated that less than a third of OLAF's staff is dealing with the EU's agricultural and structural funds, even though they represent more than 80 percent of the EU budget.
 Furthermore, Gräßle pointed out that OLAF's resources are disproportionately allocated to counterfeiting investigations: "They [OLAF] have the luxury industry with a clear interest to help them finding counterfeit goods, but in my view OLAF is not a European FBI.
-OLAF’s mandate is clearly to protect the financial interests of the EU.
+OLAF's mandate is clearly to protect the financial interests of the EU.
 This means to protect the EU budget".